marko-knoebl/slides/sections/python-data-science-1-numpy/20-numpy-en.md

 Compare the execution time of an operation in pure Python and in NumPy by using `time.perf_counter()`

-e.g. compute the squares of all numbers from 0 to 1,000,000
+e.g. compute the square roots of all numbers from 0 to 1,000,000

 ## Array shape